Bonnethead: Diet

 The shark feeds primarily on crustaceans, consisting mostly of blue crabs, but also shrimp, mollusks, and small fish.
 Its feeding behavior involves swimming across the seafloor, moving its head in arc patterns like a metal detector, looking for minute electromagnetic disturbances produced by crabs and other creatures hiding in the sediment.
 Upon discovery, it sharply turns around and bites into the sediment where the disturbance was detected.
 If a crab is caught, the bonnethead shark uses its teeth to grind its carapace and then uses suction to swallow.
 To accommodate the many types of animals on which it feeds, the bonnethead shark has small, sharp teeth in the front of the mouth (for grabbing soft prey) and flat, broad molars in the back (for crushing hard-shelled prey).

 Bonnetheads also ingest large amounts of seagrass, which has been found to make up around 62.1% of gut content mass.
-The species was the first shark to be discovered to be omnivorous, with the Whale shark being the second case.
+The species was the first shark to be discovered to be omnivorous, with the whale shark being the second case.
 The shark may perform this activity to protect its stomach against the spiny carapaces of the blue crab which it feeds on.
 A 2018 study with a carbon isotope-labelled seagrass diet found that they could digest seagrass with at least moderate efficiency, with 50±2% digestibility of seagrass organic matter, and had cellulose-component-degrading enzyme activity in their hindgut.

 Reproduction

 The bonnethead shark is viviparous.
-Females reach sexual maturity around 32 in, while males reach maturity around 24 in.
+Females reach sexual maturity at around a length of 32 in, while males reach maturity around 24 in.
 Four to twelve pups are born in late summer and early fall, measuring 12 to 13 in.

 Bonnetheads have one of the shortest gestation periods among sharks, lasting only 4.5–5.0 months.

 A bonnethead female produced a pup by parthenogenesis.
 The birth took place at the Henry Doorly Zoo in Nebraska; DNA analysis showed a perfect match between mother and pup.